izyware/izy-proxy/README.md

 ```
 # Test the chaining engine functionality
-node test.js
+node test/chain.js
 # Test the API plug-in
 node cli.js method api api.path :test/api
 ```

 ## Configuration for the artifact

-The server expects the configuration file to be at:
+The HTTP server expects the configuration file to be at:

 ```
 ../configs/izy-proxy/config.js relative to app.js